ray-x/navigator.lua/README.md

 You can remove your lspconfig.lua and use the hooks of navigator.lua.
 As the navigator will bind keys and handler for you.
 The LSP will be loaded lazily based on filetype.

 A treesitter only mode.
-In some cases LSP is buggy or not available, you can also us treesitter standalone
+In some cases LSP is buggy or not available, you can also use treesitter standalone

 ```vim